yanganto/relayer-game/README.md

 Evil                           L                    L
 Challenger                     0                    0
 ```
-Such that, based on `sample function`, the next sampling block will be between the genesis and *position 2*.
+Such that, based on `sampling function`, the next sampling block will be between the genesis and *position 2*.
 ```
              G=======3=========2====================1===>
 Evil                           L                    L